-Last week Alphabet Inc., the parent company of Google has topped the list of the world’s most valuable publicly traded company.
-Earlier Apple was crowned with the title with $535 billion market capitalization.
+Last week Alphabet Inc., the parent company of Google, topped the list of the world’s most valuable publicly traded companies.
+Earlier, Apple was crowned with the title with $535 billion market capitalization.

 Alphabet Inc. earned $4.9billion on revenue of $21.3billion in the fourth quarter and over the expectation of market research analysts.
-The software company earned $.58 more i.e. $8.67 per share compared to estimated $8.09 on $20.8 billion in revenue.
+The software company earned $.58 more i.e. $8.67 per share, compared to an estimated $8.09 on $20.8 billion in revenue.

-Last year Google has revamped their organizational structure and brought all their businesses under Alphabet – since then the company performed very well.
-The company’s core business search engine marketing has increased significantly – paid clicks increased 31% year-over-year.
-Based on that good results, Alphabet’s market value now stands at $558 billion while Apple’s was at $535 billion.
+The company’s core business search engine marketing has increased significantly – paid clicks increased by 31% year-over-year.
+Based on that good results, Alphabet’s market value now stands at $558 billion, while Apple’s was at $535 billion.

-From last couple of months Apple’s stock has been sliding amid concerns over slowing iPhone sales.
-Meanwhile, Alphabet’s stock has surged by 45% since the end of 2014 when it was still trading under Google’s name.
-In last quarter Google has produced an operating profit of $6.8 billion on revenue of $17.1 billion, after subtracting ad commissions that translates into a whopping profit margin of 40%.
-On the other side Apple registered an operating profit margin of 32% in last quarter.
+In the last quarter, Google produced an operating profit of $6.8 billion on revenue of $17.1 billion after subtracting ad commissions, translating into a whopping profit margin of 40%.
+On the other side, Apple registered an operating profit margin of 32% in the last quarter.

-After Sundar Pichai named the CEO of Google the company changed some of their strategic decision.
-Search rends on Google form last couple of years has shifted from desktop to mobile – that led the company to focus on the mobile advertising business.
+After Sundar Pichai was named the CEO of Google, the company changed some of its strategic decision.
+Search trends on Google form the last couple of years have shifted from desktop to mobile – which led the company to focus on the mobile advertising business.